Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The decision was formally issued in September 2023.
 Though not all parties were entirely satisfied, the binding arbitration spared the family years of expensive courtroom battles and an often divisive public spectacle.

-By early 2024, the Mission Street home had sold for $850,000, helping clear debts and leaving a clean slate.
-Richard Hernandez, the appointed estate manager, began distributing rental income evenly, sending monthly statements to each sibling.
+By early 2024, the Mission Street home had sold for $850,000, helping clear debts and leaving a clean slate. the claimant, the appointed estate manager, began distributing rental income evenly, sending monthly statements to each sibling.
 Most importantly, the Ramirez siblings found common ground in the arbitration process — a reminder that family disputes, no matter how painful, can be resolved with patience, empathy, and impartial guidance.